At a glance

-Cancers are often described by the part of the body they originate from, for example breast, brain, liver, bile duct or pancreatic cancer.
-However cancers are classified by the types of cells involved.
+Cancers are often described by the part of the body they originate from, for example, breast, brain, liver, bile duct or pancreatic cancer.

-Carcinoma originates from the epithilial cells which line the inner and outer parts of the body and can be split into two types.
+- Carcinoma originates from the epithelial cells which line the inner and outer parts of the body and can be split into two types.
 Adenocarcinoma originates in an organ or gland and squamous cell carcinoma which originates in the squamous epithelium.

-So, a cat may have skin cancer and it could be a melanoma, squamous cell carcinoma, basal cell carcinoma etc. All skin cancers, but originating from different cell types.
+A cat can have skin cancer which may be melanoma, squamous cell carcinoma or a basal cell carcinoma.
+All skin cancers, but originating from different cell types.
 I have lost two cats both of whom had nasal cancer.
-One cat had osteosarcoma (bone cancer) and the other had squamous cell carcinoma which originated from the lining of the nose.
-Identical symptoms in both cats but different types of cancer.
+One cat had osteosarcoma (bone cancer) and the other had squamous cell carcinoma which originated from the lining of the nose, both cats had identical symptoms.

 There are a number of causes of cancer in cats, some of which include: